AdobeDocs/audience-manager.en/help/using/overview/aam-gdpr/aam-gdpr-details.md

 This document covers the technicalities related to the privacy regulations compliance for Audience Manager.

+Before reading this article, we recommend going through the [Privacy Regulations Reference](aam-gdpr-faq.md), to better understand the terminology used here.

 ## Privacy Service Overview{#privacy-service-overview}

 Adobe ensures the Audience Manager privacy regulations compliance through the [Adobe Experience Platform Privacy Service](https://www.adobe.io/apis/experienceplatform/home/services/privacy-service.html).